kp255928/Event-Scheduling-App/README.md

 http://localhost:3000 for client
 http://localhost:9000/ for server

-To start this project in the terminal, write git clone https://github.com/kp255928/cs35l_project.git in the terminal. next, type cd cs35l_project
+To start this project(first time) in the terminal, write git clone https://github.com/kp255928/cs35l_project.git in the terminal. next, type cd cs35l_project

 next time you work on the project can just type git pull in terminal